-The Focused Skill Training (FST) program at Kirkwood is a support program for students with autism spectrum disorder.
+The ASK program at Kirkwood is a support program for students with autism spectrum disorder.

-The FST program is an extra layer of support in addition to the academic accommodations for students with high functioning autism spectrum disorder, including Asperger's syndrome or pervasive developmental disorder-NOS, and other related disabilities.
-FST staff work with students to create an individualized plan for each student by integrating Kirkwood resources, community partnerships and research-based interventions.
+The ASK program is an extra layer of support in addition to the academic accommodations for students with high functioning autism spectrum disorder, including Asperger's syndrome or pervasive developmental disorder-NOS, and other related disabilities.
+ASK staff work with students to create an individualized plan for each student by integrating Kirkwood resources, community partnerships and research-based interventions.

 Students in the program are expected to have the academic ability to complete college-level coursework.
 Students also should have a good understanding of their own abilities, their strengths and weaknesses, and be able to complete most tasks on their own with some support.
 Students will receive support from an educational coach, who will help them develop academic and social goals and provide training to help improve the student's skills.

 The types of support the education coach can provide to students includes, but is not limited to the following: